 - Be willing to take study pills (vitamin D or placebo) for 4 weeks.

-- Be willing to provide 2 at-home blood samples by fingerprick: 1 at the beginning of the trial and the second near the end of the pill-taking phase (all supplies are provided).
+- Be willing to provide 2 at-home blood samples by fingerprick: 1 at the beginning of the trial and 1 during the trial (all supplies are provided).

 - This is not a full list of eligibility requirements